Find out about careers in our technology and change service.

-There is a strong commitment to ITIL aligned best practice and a focus on continual service improvement to ensure that customers can deliver robust, reliable services.
+There is a strong commitment to Information Technology Infrastructure Library (ITIL) aligned best practice and a focus on continual service improvement to ensure that customers can deliver robust, reliable services.
 The team also works with regional and national partnerships on shared technology infrastructure and services.

 Technology services also implements a range of technical ICT solutions and business improvement projects some of which are complex in nature.

 Service centre - provision of key service management functions and processes for technology and change, based on ITIL framework.